 The ways in which we engage in commerce keep changing.
 It’s becoming more digital, and there are many more touchpoints and channels of interaction.
 And further, loyalty programs allow me to share my preferences so that I get more personalized treatment.

-Consequently, the players who have resources and the prowess to deal with these massive data volumes and provide personalization are the ones out front defining these experiences.
+Consequently, the players who have the resources and the prowess to deal with these massive data volumes and provide personalization are the ones out front defining these experiences.
 Guess what happens to the next tier, and the next tier below?

 Small and mid-sized entities are feeling the squeeze, because they are competing against the large enterprises but can’t invest in this at the same footing.
 This can make them look completely outmoded if they cannot offer the same level of facility, convenience, speed, and personalization as the larger enterprises.